tfari/scales/README.md

 Commands:
   add           Add Scale.
-  edit          Edit scale with name SCALE_NAME to values SCALE_VALUES list          List all saved scales using KEY_NAME as root key. random        Display a random scale on the key KEY_NAME. remove        Remove scale with name SCALE_NAME.
+  edit          Edit scale with name SCALE_NAME to values SCALE_VALUES find          Find similar scales with root key ROOT_KEY, and a list of KEYS. list          List all saved scales using KEY_NAME as root key. random        Display a random scale on the key KEY_NAME. remove        Remove scale with name SCALE_NAME.